 College Essentials Night – December 5th, 2017 at 5:30-7:30pm in the cafeteria at WBHS

 New this year, the counseling office will issue out Dogg Byte videos to be viewed during advisement.
 The videos will be uploaded to the WBHS Counseling Office YouTube account, but they will also be placed on our website for easy access if you miss it or need to review the information.
 The Dogg Byte videos can be accessed directly by scrolling over the “Our Services” tab and clicking the link beneath to the appropriately titled page.

 Please see “College Essentials Night”

-In July we host our annual Freshmen Palooza.
+In July we host our annual Freshmen Orientation.
 This event serves as a great introduction for our freshmen students to Winder-Barrow High School.
 During this event students will meet classmates from other county middle schools who will attend WBHS, and they will interact with upperclassmen.
-Those upperclassmen will lead freshmen students through a group experience of tours, games and discussion.
-The event concludes with lunch and activity to help them make their mark for the 1st day of school.
+Those upperclassmen will lead freshmen students through a group experience of tours, games and breakout discussion sessions.

 GA BRIDGE Law Lessons

 - 1st Semester – November 2-8th & November 27-28th

 - 2nd Semester – January 29-February 2nd & February 12th